Assertion and Reason Questions – Nationalism in India | Class 10 History Chapter 2

 Reason (R): As the boycott spread and people began discarding imported clothes, Indian textile mills and handlooms saw a rise in production.

-Ans.: (ii) Both A and R are true but R is not the correct explanation of the assertion.
+Ans.: Both A and R are true but R is not the correct explanation of A.

 Q.6.
 Assertion (A): In 1917, Gandhiji organised a Satyagraha to support the peasants of the Kheda district of Gujarat.